SYLEN Annual Conference 2027

 We invite submissions from practitioners, researchers, and engineers building computing and ML systems in production.
-The program committee prioritizes technical depth, demonstrated applicability, and honest reporting of results, including negative results.
+The program committee will be established by August 2026 and will publish final review criteria before the submission deadline.

 Scope